membranefi/euroe-stablecoin/README.md

 It is possible to mint new tokens.

+There are two ways to mint tokens: direct minting or batch minting.

+Direct minting simply mints tokens to a given address.

-The minting happens in batches.
-A batch can include any number of minting actions - each action is a combination of a _target_ (an address) and an _amount_ (an integer).
+A batch mint can include any number of minting actions - each action is a combination of a _target_ (an address) and an _amount_ (an integer).
 Each action mints an amount of new tokens, which are sent to the corresponding address.

 Each batch has a unique identifier, which is provided by a backend system.